forsbergapp/app_portfolio/README.md

 All apps use mostly logographic UI compared to traditional phonemic UI All apps use common user access and any user data is saved in each app for the user.

-Implemented with less third party libraries and module dependencies for performance and better maintainability.
+Implemented refactored and simplified solutions of common used third party solutions.

+Server uses Node.js and does not use any third party modules in production.
-Server renders basic app HTML using parameters.
+Server renders apps using Vue SFC pattern.
-Server uses secure REST API with authentication middleware that authenticates claims in access or id tokens and also authenticates request access to resources at user, app and domain level.
+Server uses secure REST API with openAPI documentation used as documentation and business logic.
+Server uses ORM Database and noSQL pattern.

 Implemented with many examples of implementation patterns
+- Software as a Service (SaaS)
+- Infrastructure As Code (IaC)
+- Frontend For Backend (FFB)
+- Backend For Frontend (BFF)
+- ISO20022
+- openAPI
+- CI/CD
 - microservice architecture
+- object relational mapping (ORM) database with PK, UK and FK table constraints including cascade delete for tables and support for non tables like key value and documents
 - circuitbreaker
 - message queue
 - factory
 - race condition
 - file transaction management
-- object relational mapping (ORM)
-- frontend for backend (FFB)
-- backend for frontend (BFF)
-- entity/resource datamodel using hybrid JSON storage concept with flexible and minimal data model design
+- entity/resource data model using hybrid JSON storage concept with flexible and minimal data model design
 - role based and secure app server functions (simplified version of Function as a Service and serverless functions model)
-- ISO20022
-- openAPI
-- CD/CI
 - batch cron pattern
-- infrastructure as code (IaC)

 Continuous deployment implemented using batch server with scheduled git pull requests and automatic restart of Node.js using pm2 managed processes.